stianke/slideshow/README.md

 # Installation instructions for running Raspberry Pi slideshow

-* Install latest Raspbian OS to SD card and boot Raspberry Pi
+* Install latest Raspberry Pi OS to SD card and boot Raspberry Pi
 * Run through initial Raspi-Config and then boot into GUI

 * Update repositry info and upgrade packages to latest versions